 - approval of health insurance institution (if necessary)

-- patients get information about the approval of their application by SMS respectively can check the status of their application online.
+- Patients receive the information about the approval of their application by SMS or e-mail and can check the status of their application online.

 Pre-operative Questionnaire (PROP)

 PROP is an assessment tool via the e-card system for pre-operative diagnosis in case of planned operations.
 Physicians have the possibility to fill in relevant medical history data and to generate a list with the necessary examinations.